 An automobile is suspended so that its wheels can turn freely.
-Each wheel acts like a disk of mass 15.0 kg with a 0.180-m radius.
-The walls of each tire act like an annular ring of mass 2.00 kg that has inside radius of 0.180 m and outside radius of 0.320 m.
+Each wheel acts like a disk of mass 15.0 kg with a radius of 0.180 m.
+The walls of each tire act like an annular ring of mass 2.00 kg that has an inside radius of 0.180 m and an outside radius of 0.320 m.
 The tread of each tire acts like a hoop with a mass of 10.0 kg and a radius 0.330 m.
-The axle acts like a rod with a 14.0 kg mass that has a 2.00-cm radius.
-The drive shaft acts like a rod of mass 30.0 kg that has a 3.20-cm radius.
+The axle acts like a rod with a mass of 14.0 kg that has a radius of 2.00 cm.
+The drive shaft acts like a rod of mass 30.0 kg that has a radius of 3.20 cm.
 The automobile’s engine can produce 200.0 N⋅m of torque.
 Calculate the magnitude of the angular acceleration produced by the engine if of this torque is applied to the drive shaft, axle, and rear wheels of a car.

 A cord is wrapped around the rim of a solid cylinder of radius 0.25 m, and a constant force of 40 N is exerted on the cord, as shown.
 The cylinder is mounted on frictionless bearings, and its moment of inertia is 6.0 kg⋅m2.

-Calculate the angular velocity of the cylinder after 5.0 m of cord have been removed.
+Calculate the angular velocity of the cylinder after 5.0 m of the cord has been removed.

-The 40-N applied force is replaced by an object with a weight of 40 N. What is the angular velocity of the cylinder after 5.0 m of cord have unwound?
+The applied force of 40 N is replaced by an object of weight of 40 N. What is the angular velocity of the cylinder after 5.0 m of the cord has been unwound?

 A uniform cylindrical grinding wheel of mass 25.0 kg and diameter 2.00 m is turned by an electric motor.
 The friction in the wheel’s bearings is negligible.
 The wheel is accelerated from rest to 120.0 rpm in 20.0 revolutions.